Zelgadis87/npm-versionator/README.md

 # What is it?
-This library is an opinionated tool for helping users manage their versioning of an NPM packing withing a Git repository.
+This library is an opinionated tool for helping users manage their versioning of an NPM package.

 # How does it work?
 This package exposes a simple Command Line Interface (CLI) for managing the version of a NPM package.
-The interface will guide the user on what it should do to create a new version of his package.
+The interface will guide the user on what it should do to create a new version of their package.
-Common erronoeus situations are automatically detected, and instructions on how to solve them are given to the user, if appropriate.
+Common erronoeus situations are automatically detected, and instructions on how to solve them are given to the user, when appropriate.
-The tool will also enforce some good behaviors, like preventing to make a release from a repository that contains uncommited work, or enforcing that all NPM configured tests are successful.
+The tool will also enforce some good behaviors, like preventing to make a release from a repository that contains uncommited work, or enforcing that all NPM configured tests are successful before tagging the release.

 # Compabilities
 This package is supposed to work both for new NPM packages and for existing ones.